LSU baseball beats UCLA in weather delayed game at the College World Series

 Omaha - The LSU Tiger baseball team picked up where they left off in their winners' bracket game and defeated UCLA 9-5 after a weather delay halted play on Monday night at the College World Series.

-LSU would score runs in the seventh and eighth innings to take a 9-5 lead on the Bruins.
+LSU would score runs in the seventh and eighth innings to take a 9-5 lead on the Bruins and move to just one win away from the CWS Finals.

 LSU scored two runs with two outs in the fourth inning as Steven Milam and Jake Brown both drove in a run on RBI singles to push LSU ahead 7-3.